joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/05/18/nyregion/nyc-hotel-housekeepers-pay.html

 **Scientists Tweaked the Global Warming Outlook.
 So Trump Weighed In.**\
 `Renewable energy has helped make the worst-case scenario a bit less bad.
-The president said, falsely, it shows that climate scientists were wrong.`\
+The president said, falsely, it shows that climate scientists were wrong all along.`\
 https://www.nytimes.com/2026/05/18/climate/trump-global-warming-truth-social.html

 **Read the document**\